-I'm a tabletop game designer, creator of Heartcatchers, Confabula Rasa, Abandon All Artichokes, and a bunch of prototypes in progress.
+I'm a tabletop game designer, creator of Heartcatchers, …and then we died, Abandon All Artichokes, and a bunch of prototypes in progress.
 I’m co-host of #TableTakes presented by Gen Con, a weekly board game news show on Twitch, and I also stream game design on my own Twitch channel.
-I write about my daily game design practice (#gamedesigndaily) on Twitter, Instagram and Medium.
-I've spoken about game design and community building on podcasts and at Twitch Con and PAX West.
+I write about my daily game design practice (#gamedesigndaily) on Twitter and Instagram.
+I've spoken about game design and community building on podcasts and at PAX West, SHUX, DreamHack Austin, and Twitch Con.
 I'm also a science fiction author!

 When I'm not toying with mechanics or inventing new post-apocalyptic worlds, you'll find me workshopping games as a contractor at FPC.